Here are 30+ Kindergarten activities for hands-on learning.

 Measurement and data

-Next up are my favorite Kindergarten math activities for hands-on learning.
+Next are my favorite Kindergarten math activities for hands-on learning.

 Indoor Mini-Golf – Create a mini-golf course using train tracks.